-- ACCT7780 Corporate Law aims to provide students with an understanding of the fundamental principles of company law including, the regulatory framework of Hong Kong company law, the formation of company, records and reporting, equity and debt financing, the role of the board of directors and company secretary, management and general meeting, takeover and restructuring, receivership and liquidation (including corporate rescue).
-The focus of this course is Hong Kong company law but where appropriate company law of other jurisdictions will be discussed.
+- ACCT7780 Corporate Law and Compliance: This course aims to provide students with an understanding of the fundamental principles of company law and compliance including, the regulatory framework for Hong Kong and non-Hong Kong company, formation of Hong Kong company, records and reporting, equity and debt financing, legal and governance duties of the board of directors and company secretary, member rights and general meeting, takeover and restructuring, receivership and liquidation (including corporate rescue).
+The focus of the course is Hong Kong company law but laws of other jurisdictions will be covered if they are relevant.

-- ACCT7810 Securities Regulation articulates to students the regulatory framework for listed companies with a special focus on the listing regimes, compliance with the Listing Rules and the codes on takeovers and related matters, the protection of minority shareholders, and also the roles of the Stock Exchange of Hong Kong and the Securities and Futures Commission as the major regulators.
+- ACCT7810 Securities Regulation: This course articulates to students the regulatory framework for listed companies with a special focus on the listing regimes, compliance with the Listing Rules and the codes on takeovers and related matters, the protection of minority shareholders, and also the roles of the Stock Exchange of Hong Kong and the Securities and Futures Commission as the major regulators.
 The rise of shareholder activism and its impact on corporate governance will be explored.
-This course focuses on securities regulations of Hong Kong but where appropriate securities regulation of other major jurisdictions will also be discussed.
+The course will focus on securities regulations of Hong Kong but where appropriate securities regulation of other major jurisdictions will also be discussed.

-- MGNT7740 Strategic Management enables students to determine a company’s competitive position, identify managerial and structural issues, formulate and evaluate plans of action from the boardroom perspective.
-The effective board of directors sets a competitive and sustainable corporate strategy to achieve the company’s objectives, and also reviews it regularly for its validity and takes necessary remedial action.
+- MGNT7740 Strategic Management: The effective board of directors sets a competitive and sustainable corporate strategy to achieve the company’s objectives, and also reviews it regularly for its validity and takes necessary remedial action.
 The board must decide on where and how to create competitive advantages to secure sustainable market positions and make sure that the company has the necessary resources for these purposes.
+This course enables students to determine a company’s competitive position, identify managerial and structural issues, formulate and evaluate plans of action from the boardroom perspective.

-- ACCT7820 Taxation aims to introduce students the principles and administration of the income tax system of Hong Kong.
+- ACCT7820 Taxation: This course aims to introduce students the principles and administration of the income tax system of Hong Kong.
 This course discusses the general principles of taxation, property tax, salaries tax, profits tax, depreciation allowances, and personal assessment.
 It also provides students with basics of stamp duty.
 A brief introduction of general tax planning and Mainland China taxation system is also included.

-- ACCT7840 Financial Regulations and Crimes aims to cover key issues and the applicable laws and regulations for financial markets.
-It will include an overview of the regulatory framework in financial, banking and securities law, especially dealing with product and business conduct.
+- ACCT7840 Financial Regulations and Crimes: This course aims to cover key issues and the applicable laws and regulations for financial markets.
+It will include an overview of the financial regulatory framework, especially dealing with selective conduct compliance requirements.
 It will also provide the foundations for the study of financial crimes including anti-money laundering and counter-terrorist financing, fraud, as well as corruption in the Hong Kong context.
 Furthermore, this course will include ongoing regulatory debate on fintech in Hong Kong.
 Lastly, develop a clear understanding of the value of a robust compliance management framework.

-- ACCT7840 Strategic Corporate Communications: Recognizing communication as a vital management function, Strategic Corporate Communications is designed to help directors and senior management lead, motivate, persuade and inform key internal and external audiences in order to achieve the goals of their organizations.
+- ACCT7930 Strategic Corporate Communications: Recognizing communication as a vital management function, Strategic Corporate Communications is designed to help directors and senior management lead, motivate, persuade and inform key internal and external audiences in order to achieve the goals of their organizations.
 The course encompasses key principles of corporate communication, investor relations, and crisis communication, and integrates the insights of practitioners with the major communication theories.
-Students will gain from this course practical knowledge of corporate communication in a contemporary society..
+Students will gain from this course practical knowledge of corporate communication in a contemporary society.

-- ACCT7170 Project: The objective of this project is to enable students to apply their knowledge and skills learned from the programme to enhance their competence in corporate governance and compliance through investigation and analysis for a real world problem.
-Students who are interested in pursuing an academic career in corporate governance or to experience the research culture of our School will be recommended by the programme director to take the course as an elective in their final-term studies.
-Students may choose to perform an individual or group project.
+- ACCT7170 Project: The objective of this project is to enable students to apply their knowledge and skills learned from the programme to enhance their competence in corporate governance and directorship through investigation and analysis for a real problem.
+Students may choose an individual or a group project.
 Those who choose a group project are expected to form a group of not more than three students to work together in the project.
 Students may benefit from working on the project in a team through improving their interpersonal, leadership, team work, and communication skills.
 Students may, for some reasons such as confidentiality of their company data, and personal work style and schedule, prefer to work on their own.
 A supervisor will be assigned to each student to help the student finish the project.